Organisation Todt: Personnel structure

 All members of the Organisation Todt, even forced labourers, with the exception of Jews, were regarded as Wehrmachtsgefolge, that is combatants by the law of war.
 Of these, only the German personnel were regarded as being Wehrmacht Auxiliaries (i.e., belonging to the Wehrmachtgefolgschaft).
 The Frontarbeiter (front workers) were German, Volksdeutsche, or Nordic members of the OT.
 They swore an oath of fidelity to Hitler, wore uniforms, and were armed.
 The mean age of this group was about 45–50 years.
-An Einssatzarbeiter was a foreign worker that swore an oath of allegiance, wore a uniform, but were not normally armed.
+An Einsatzarbeiter was a foreign worker that swore an oath of allegiance, wore a uniform, but were not normally armed.
 They could not include Czechs, Poles, Jews, or Communists.
 At the end of the war, their designation became OT-Legionäre.
 OT-Eigenes Personal was the organic personnel of the OT, as opposed to the OT-Firmenangehörige, employees of the contractors working for the OT.

 At wars end, all Org Todt members received blanket amnesty from the Western Allies.
 Many went on to serve in the post-war British and U.S. Labor Services in occupied Germany before emigrating to Britain, Australia, Canada and the United States.
 The U.S. Labor Service was considered the forerunner of the new German army.
 The Organisation Todt itself was found not guilty of war crimes at Nuremberg, although its leader Albert Speer served 20 years in Spandau Prison after admitting his crimes against humanity.